MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/intro-to-social-manager.md

 ---
 # Introduction to Social Manager

-## Description
+The Xbox Live Social Manager API simplifies keeping track of online friends and their gaming activity.

 Xbox Live provides a rich social graph that titles can use for various scenarios.

-Using the social APIs in the Xbox Live API (XSAPI) to obtain and maintain information about a social graph is complex, and keeping this information up to date can be complicated.
+Using the social APIs in the Xbox Live Services API (XSAPI) to obtain and maintain information about a social graph is complex, and keeping this information up to date can be complicated.
 Not doing this correctly can result in performance issues, stale data, or being throttled due to calling the Xbox Live social services more frequently than necessary.

 The Social Manager solves this problem by:

-* Creating a simple API to call
+* Creating a simple API to call.
-* Creating up to date information using the real time activity service behind the scenes
+* Creating up to date information using the real time activity service behind the scenes.
-* Developers can call the Social Manager API synchronously without any extra strain on the service
+* Developers can call the Social Manager API synchronously without any extra strain on the service.

 The Social Manager masks the complexity of dealing with multiple RTA subscriptions, and refreshing data for users and allows developers to easily get the up to date graph they want to create interesting scenarios.